bingeboy/notifications-browserify/README.md

-notification
+notifications-browserify
 ============

-Chrome notifications optimized for Browserify
+Chrome notifications in a
+Node module deisgn for the clientside with Browserify.

+###Configure action